Part 1: NCIS and Jon O'Neill series

 He struggled to push the fog from his mind.
 He needed to wake up.
 He needed answers.
 He needed his team.
 Pain doesn't matter, only my team.
 They have to be safe.

 "Gibbs, are you pulling some kind of practical joke on me?"
 Abby complained.

 "I mean… you said this guy was a kid.
-But there is no way this silver fox is a kid."
+But there is no way this silver fox is a kid," Abby replied.

 "Abs, there is no way this kid is more than 18 years old.
 It has got to be wrong," Gibbs barked into the phone.

 "Where is he stationed?"
 Gibbs asked.

 "The Pentagon is a big place, Abs.
-I need to know what department," he was getting frustrated.
+I need to know what department," Gibbs was getting frustrated.
 Abby was brilliant, but there was a price for her brilliance.

-"That's just it, Gibbs," she whined.
+"That's just it, Gibbs," Abby whined.
 "It doesn't say… anywhere!
 It does have his home address though," she replied, trying to appease him.

 "Give it to me.
-And get everything you can on this General O'Neill."
-Once again, he hung up.
+Get everything you can on this General O'Neill," he ordered.
+Once again, he hung up before she could reply.
 He glanced at his watch.
 He could make it back to the office to review the files on General O'Neill and then make it over to the general's apartment around dinnertime.

-The kid looked up and Jethro was taken in by the eyes.
+The kid looked up and Gibbs was taken in by his eyes.
 The kid had deep, hard eyes.
 He was saddened by the sight.
 He would have preferred the frightened eyes of a kid with no experience in the world.

 "How long?" the kid asked him, before he could introduce himself.

 "That's alright.
-I'm sure it will come to you."
-Jethro tried to reassure him.
+I'm sure it will come to you," Gibbs tried to reassure him.
 He knew more than he wanted about trauma-induced amnesia.
 It would either come back or it wouldn't.

-Jethro felt that he would hear that pleading voice and see those eyes in his nightmares.
-He had only one answer for him, "No, but I promise to find out," he told the kid with a sureness that they both needed.
-He handed the kid his card and made way for the doctor and nurses as they descended on their patient.
+Gibbs felt that he would hear that pleading voice and see those eyes in his nightmares.
+He had only one answer for him.
+"No, but I promise to find out," he told the kid with a sureness that they both needed.
+He handed the kid his card and made way for the doctor and nurses as they descended on their patient once again.

-He didn't usually give someone the benefit of the doubt.
+Gibbs didn't usually give someone the benefit of the doubt.
 But something about the kid made him want to protect him.
-And the raw fear he displayed as he realized that he didn't know who he was couldn't be faked.
+The raw fear he displayed as he realized that he didn't know who he was couldn't be faked.
 Combine that with his obvious training and he needed protection.
 But from who or what?
 Who would target a kid this trained?

 Jack was working on paperwork.
 He hated paperwork.
 Yet the universe conspired to send him more paperwork than he could tolerate faster than he could properly clear it from his desk.

-Worse, it seemed that the paperless trend was actually an evil plot to generate more paperwork then the original paper-full system.
-He should put Carter on that problem: Why does the paperless system generate more paper than the paper-full system?
+Worse, it seemed that the paperless trend was actually an evil plot to generate more paperwork than the original paper-full system.
+He should put Carter on that problem.
+Why does the paperless system generate more paper than the paper-full system?

 "Bing!" his computer alerted him to an emergency email.

 "What the hell?
 Who the hell is NCIS?
-And why in the hell do they have my fingerprints?"
+Why in the hell do they have my fingerprints?"
 Jack groused.
 "This better not be another rogue NID fiasco."